DAILY DISCIPLINE #184

 Will he be faithful even if we aren't?

 From this we can form a picture of God's faithful servants.
 They can always be found doing what they are supposed to be doing, their word is as good as gold, and they will stay at their ministry even if others abandon it.

 However, it is quite possible for a servant of God to be faithful and yet at the same time to be foolish, rude, inconsiderate, and independent.
 In this way God's works can be spoiled by faithful servants lacking in wisdom.

 Day 4- Wisdom is the second characteristic of God's servants.
 What is it to be wise?
-From these verses you'll see the first attribute of what it is to be wise.
-Look all these verses up to get a true feel for how important this attribute is.
-In fact, you'll see that it is a command.
+From these verses you'll see how to become wise.

 Day 5- A wise servant in learning how to wait upon God then intends to obey him.
 Christ set an example for us in this.

 Obedient servants mark those who are truly members of Christ's family.

 Matthew 12:50 / Luke 8:21